-Mike hasn't got the funds to run a big-budget marketing campaign promoting his services.
-He doesn't have a sales team, the people, or sufficient resources and he really doesn't like a waste.
+Mike doesn't have the funds to run a big-budget marketing campaign promoting his services.
+He doesn't have a sales team, the people, or sufficient resources, and he really doesn't like wasting.
 Mike needs to make sure he maximizes his marketing by targeting the decision-maker.

-So he has several options to choose from, but he can't afford to build his reputation and brand among everyone, so it's time to target his reach at businesses and people that match his selected persona, his ideal customer:
+So he has several options to choose from, but he can't afford to build his reputation and brand among everyone, so it's time to aim at businesses and people that match his selected persona, his ideal customer:

-- running companies and looking for an investor;
+- Runs companies and looks for an investor

-- wanting to sell their company or shares in it;
+- Wants to sell their company or shares in it

-- planning to invest: business angels, accelerators, funds;
+- Plans to invest: business angels, accelerators, funds

-- wanting to buy a company, e.g. competition.
+- Wants to buy a company, e.g., from a competition.

-Each of these groups is different, different in terms of needs, possibilities and interests.
-What's more, each has a different value to Mike and every one of them has its own entry threshold and access restrictions.
+Each of these groups is different, different in terms of needs, possibilities, and interests.
+What's more, each has a different value to Mike, and each one has its own entry threshold and access restrictions.

 For example, working with funds can bring greater benefits than with people who are just starting their business.
-However, the funds have higher expectations and stricter requirements for a lawyer who wants to work for them.
-Although both would require a B2B approach.
-Mike realises that creating a sales funnel requires two things.
+However, the funds have higher expectations and stricter requirements for lawyers who want to work for them.
+Although, both would require a B2B approach.
+Mike realizes that creating a sales funnel requires two things.

-Deeper recognition from your clients.
-Their world, needs, motivations, interests, location, places where they can be found.
-The "Persona tool" can be used for this purpose.
+- A more profound recognition of your clients.
+Their world, needs, motivations, interests, location, and places where they can be found.
+The persona can be used for this purpose.

-Choosing one group or buyer persona to focus on.
-For Mike, it's easier to get a more modest lead online to build his reputation, than concentrate on a huge market and have smaller results.
+- Choosing one group or buyer persona to focus on.
+For Mike, getting a more modest lead online to build his reputation is easier than concentrating on a huge market and having smaller results.
 As the saying goes: "Better a sparrow in your hand than a pigeon on the roof."
-To this end, Mike used a tool straight from strategic analysis.
+To achieve this goal, Mike used a tool straight from the strategic analysis.

 Personas in legal services

-Step 4: Choose one or more, depending on your options.
+Step 4: Choose one or more personas, depending on your capabilities.
 I purposely specify that it's about legal services

 Creating a buyer persona depends on the industry and the product or service that will be bought.
 The decision-maker is different in each case.